 Parish: Capel

 Settlement: Five Oak Green

 Gross area (ha): 5.09

 Developable area (ha): 5.09

 Site type: Greenfield site adjacent to LBD

 Potential site use: Site has been assessed for development potential, notably for

 residential use

 Potential yield if 153

 residential:

-Issues to consider: Green Belt considerations;
+Issues to consider: Transport Infrastructure: PRoW;

-Landscape Sensitivity Study (PW10);

-AONB (1 component part);

-Ecological interest;
+MGB;

+HLC Period: Late 20th century;

+APA: General background archaeological potential;

-ALC: Grade 3
+ALC: GRADE 3;

+LCA: Low Weald Farmland;

 Site Description: The site consists of an agricultural field which has been cropped.

 There are no existing buildings on the site.
 The site is adjoined by

 residential uses, a commercial use, fields and lies in proximity to the Primary School.
 The boundaries of the site consist mostly of low hedging.
 There are trees and hedging within the site.
 Field gates providing access into the site can be found on Church Lane and Sychem Lane and the site lies in proximity to Five Oak Green Road, which has pavements.
 There are no pavements along Church Lane.
 Public Right of Way number WT185 runs along and close to the southern boundary of the site.
 The site is flat in nature.
 There are clear public views of the site from Church Lane and Five Oak Green Road.
-Suitability: Unsuitable: see reason below Availability: Available Single ownership Achievability: N/A Sustainability Assessment: This sites scores mostly neutrals with some positive scores.
-It is a greenfield site in the Green Belt and forms part of a larger parcel the release of which would cause very high harm to the Green Belt.
+Suitability: Unsuitable: This site is not considered suitable for allocation.
+It is a Green Belt parcel the release of which would cause high harm.
+There are concerns about the coalescence between Five Oak Green and Tudeley if this land is released from the Green Belt in light of the planned development at Tudeley Village.
+There are heritage and landscape concerns with this site.
+It lies adjacent to an historic farmstead and forms part of the landscape setting of the settlement.
+It is part of a Green Belt parcel the release of which would cause very high harm.
+Availability: Available Single ownership Achievability: N/A Sustainability This sites scores mostly neutrals with some positive scores.
+It is a Assessment: greenfield site in the Green Belt and forms part of a larger parcel the release of which would cause very high harm to the Green Belt.
 The site is a relatively small part of that so the score has been adjusted to reflect this.
 This influences the land use score.
 The loss of a greenfield site in the historic landscape, adjacent to an historic farmstead which forms part of the setting of Five Oak Green influences the negative landscape score given.
 Conclusion: This site is considered unsuitable as a potential site allocation.
 Reason: There are heritage and landscape concerns with this site.
 It lies adjacent to an historic farmstead and forms part of the landscape setting of the settlement.
 It is part of a Green Belt parcel the release of which would cause very high harm.